NathanaelDorsey/St.-Johns-E-Commerce-App/README.txt

 Gregorios - Responsible for Database using MySQL

-Nathan - Responsible for Front End using javafx
+Nathan - Responsible for Front End using Javafx assisted with Back End Using Java

-Ben - Responsible for Back End using Intellij
+Ben - Responsible for Back End using Java